pekrau/jsondocdb/README.md

   - `False`: The database file must exist, and must be a jsondblite database.
   - `True`: Create and initialize the file.
 It must not exist.

+'index_functions': Dictionary with the index name as key and a callable as value.
+Required if the database has indexes created with callables.
+See `[create_function_index](#create_function_indexindexname-function)`.

 Raises:
 - `IOError`: The file exists when it shouldn't, and vice versa, depending on `create`.
 - `ValueError`: Could not initialize the jsondblite database.
+- `KeyError`: The callable is missing for a function index.
 - `jsondblite.InvalidDatabaseError`: The file is not a jsondblite file.

 ### `str(db)`